|Distance||3 miles roundtrip|

 - Vistas of rolling hills

 From the parking lot, walk down the stairs to the trail.
 You can choose to go either direction since this is a loop; I chose to head right and will describe the route going in that direction.
 On most lakeside hikes, the lake is usually the most prominent or scenic feature.
-To my surprise, the rolling prairie stole the show because the lake views are mostly blocked by vegetation, and you'll soon see the pretty restored prairie pictured at the top of the page on your right.
+To my surprise, the rolling prairie stole the show because the lake views are mostly blocked by vegetation.
+See for yourself the pretty restored prairie, as pictured below.

 From the Twin Cities, take Interstate 35 south and exit at 185th Street -- a few miles south of where Interstates 35E and 35W join.
 Turn right onto 185th Street, then turn right on Judicial Road; pay close attention because the street signs are small and the speed limit is high on 185th Street.
 Look for the Three Rivers Park District sign on the left just past the country club, then turn left into the dirt parking lot.